- Extensive feature set

-The Max 360's LED directional arrows remain distinct in sunlight, but for everything else you'd better get used to depending on the audio for information.
-Although claimed to be targeting enthusiasts, the dim display makes the Max 360 better suited to drivers favoring set-and-forget operation and minimal interaction.
-Learn more about OLED displays.
+The Max 360's LED directional arrows remain distinct in sunlight, but for everything else you'd better get used to depending on the voice alerts for information.
+The display makes the Max 360 best suited to drivers who prefer set-and-forget operation and minimal interaction with a detector.

 Like its GPS-enabled siblings, the Max 360 automatically locked out most nuisance signals—automatic door openers in particular—after passing them on multiple occasions.
-However, it showed a tendency to incorrectly interpret K-band signals as Ka-band and on those occasions, it refused to lock out the offending signal.
+Only Escorts automate this task; to avoid patent infringement, competiting models require the user to press a button to lock out a signal.